 So I can save money sending out EDDM?

-Not necessarily.
+Probably, but not necessarily.
 Remember with EDDM you are also advertising to people who won’t vote for you (i.e. not registered), or who can’t vote for you (i.e. not in your district).
-You may have to spend more money in printing and postage to have the same net effect as a “rifle shot” targeted voter list.
+You may have to spend more money on printing and postage to have the same net effect as a “rifle shot” targeted voter list.

 Which is the best approach for my campaign?